 4. Copies of deposit slips (for cash donations)

-When you are ready to submit proof of match, please complete this Match Cover Page and send it to Julisa Ortiz along with the supporting proof of the match.
+When you are ready to submit proof of match, please complete this Match Cover Page and send it to Lindsey Linzer along with the supporting proof of the match.
 Match dollars must be raised within the specified term as outlined in your grant agreement with The Miami Foundation.
 Click here to download the Match Cover Page.